 Yes.
 You can have your maiden name restored as part of your divorce.
 The name change is not automatic; you must request it (or agree to it) as part of your divorce petition, waiver, or answer.
 You can only restore your maiden name, not change it to a new one.
 The divorce decree will include your restored name and you will use a copy of the decree as evidence to make any changes to your official identification documents.

 How do I change my name if I’m not divorcing?

 - Prepare a Petition to Change Name of an Adult.
-Free self-help court forms are available on www.texaslawhelp.org.
+See the I want to change my name guide.

 - Get a fingerprint card through the Texas Dept. of Public Safety (DPS).
 DPS uses an outside company called Safran for fingerprints.
 To find locations throughout Texas, go to www.ibtfingerprint.com/locations.

 - File the verified (sworn) Petition with the fingerprint card attached, along with filing fees (about $200 but varies by county) in the county where you live.
 If you are unable to afford court costs, you can probably have the filing fee waived by filing a Statement of Inability to Afford Court Costs.
-Free form and instructions on filing the Statement are available at www.texaslawhelp.org.
+Free form and instructions on filing the Statement are in the guide I cannot afford my court fees.